-I got off the Taipei subway at the Daqiaotou Station and walked through the streets of Datong District.
-Unusually for this day, I had a clear destination.
-I walked straight down a large street towards my destination.
-There is a well-established tea shop here that has been in business for over 100 years, and I bought some Chinese tea there when I visited Taipei two years ago and it was so good that I decided to revisit it.
-After walking for a while, I found the shop was still there and it was still the same place as 2 years ago.
+I got off the subway at the Daqiaotou station and walked through Datong District.
+Unusually on this day, I had a clear destination in mind, so I headed straight down a large street toward my destination.
+There is an old tea store in Datong District that has been in business for over 100 years; I bought some Chinese tea at the store two years ago and was so pleased with it that I decided to revisit.
+After walking for a while, I found that the store was still there, in the same place as two years ago.

-While the history of tea is quite old, the history of tea in Taiwan is not so old: it is said that tea plants were brought in from Fujian province in mainland China at the end of the 18th century.
-And it seems to have come to prominence when the Treaty of Nanking, signed after the Opium War, opened Taiwan's Tamsui Harbor as a treaty port.
-The British love tea.
-One of the reasons why the Opium War itself started is that the British were buying a lot of tea from China.
+The history of tea is old, but the history of tea in Taiwan is not so old: tea saplings were brought from Fujian Province at the end of the 18th century, and it was not until the Treaty of Nanjing after the Opium War when Tamsui was opened as a treaty port that it came into the spotlight.
+The English really like tea.
+The Opium War itself started with the fact that the British purchased tea in large quantities from China.

 No